Shicheng-Guo/BIS180L_web/_posts/2019-05-21-RNAseq-edgeR.md

 ## Background

 Differential expression analysis is a powerful tool in genomics.
 The goal is to detect transcripts that are present at different levels in different samples.
-Samples could be diseased versus healthy tissue, individuals treated with a drug versus controls, individuals from different populations, etc.  The determination and subsequent analysis of genes that are differentially expresseed can give insight into the biological processes affected by the disease/treatement/population, or whatever factor(s) are being used to contrast the samples.
+Samples could be diseased versus healthy tissue, individuals treated with a drug versus controls, individuals from different populations, etc.  The determination and subsequent analysis of genes that are differentially expressed can give insight into the biological processes affected by the disease/treatment/population, or whatever factor(s) are being used to contrast the samples.

 The principle behind determining which genes are differentially expressed is similar to that for other hypothesis-based tests such as ANOVA or t-tests.
 We will call genes differentially expressed if the mean expression between treatments is larger than would be expected by chance given the amount of variance among replicates within a treatment type.
 However there are several important issues to consider: the first is multiple testing.
 Imagine doing a t-test for differential expression on 30,000 genes.
 At p < .05 you would expect 5% (600!) of the genes to be called as significantly different by random chance.
 This is known as the multiple testing problem and the p-values must be adjusted to compensate for the large number of tests.
 Second there are typically very few replicates per treatment reducing power; thankfully techniques have been developed to “share” information between genes to somewhat deal with this issue.
 Third, the methods developed for microarray analysis are not directly applicable.
 Log-transformed microarray data can be effectively modeled as normally distributed.
 In contrast RNAseq data is count data and therefore has a different (non-normal) numerical distribution.
 Consequently statistical models require a different error distribution.